Melania Trump's hometown hopes new-found fame will boost trade, tourism

 Melania cakes, Melania pancakes and Presidential Burgers are among the offerings in the restaurants and cafes in the town in southeastern Slovenia, on the banks of the river Sava and surrounded by forest-covered hills.

-"So far we've had mostly Slovenian tourists but we expect to get more from abroad in future, particularly from neighbouring countries," said Levstik.
+"So far we've had mostly Slovenian tourists but we expect to get more from abroad in future, particularly from neighboring countries," said Levstik.

 Visitors will see no photographs of Melania in the town of about 5,000 people - they were removed after her lawyer issued a warning in November that using Melania's photo for commercial purposes without her consent was not allowed.